kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_settings.md

 If you would prefer to manually set the declination, you can disable the "Auto adjust declination" setting and use the "Declination override" setting to set the declination.
 You can find the declination for your location on most maps or online.
 You can also click the "Set override from GPS" option to set the declination based on your current location (only sets it once).

 ## Sensors > GPS
-GPS settings can be found in Trail Sense Settings > Sensors > GPS.
+GPS settings can be found in Ocean Sense Settings > Sensors > GPS.
 If your phone supports it, multiple GNSS systems will be used (such as GPS, GLONASS, Galileo, and BeiDou).

 ### Location Source
 You can choose to mock your location by disabling the "Auto adjust location" setting.
 This will enable the "Location override" setting where you can manually set your location.